floweethehub/thehub/support/docker/pos-cli/README.md

 Options:
   -h, --help           Displays this help.
   --version            Display version
-  --connect <ADDRESS>  server location and port --verbose, -v        Be more verbose
+  --connect <Hostname> server location and port --verbose, -v        Be more verbose
   --quiet, -q          Be quiet, only errors are shown